nicholasprowse/HADLoC/README.md

 - `serialports`: Displays a list of the currently available serial ports
 - `emulator`: Starts the emulator running the given binary file.
 In debug mode, instructions can be stepped through one by one, and register/memory contents are shown

+At the moment, I have created an assembly language, with an assember to convert it into machine language.
+Checkout the examples folder for examples of this.
+In the future I plan to create a virtual machine language, that compiles down to assembly, and also a higher level language that compiles down to the VM language.
+I have yet to name the high level language, but it will most likely be inspired by Kotlin.
+Below is an example of the computer running the fib.bin file, which computes the fibonacci sequence and displays the next value each time an input is recieved

+For more details about the languages and computer checkout the Specifications folder.
+At the moment it only contains the machine language specification, which provides a bit more detail about the computer and how to program it in raw binary machine code.
+I plan to create a specification for the computer architecture, which describes how it works, and I will also create specifications for the three languages I plan to create, assembly, the VM language, and the high level language.

 ## Installation

 TODO